What Causes Borderline Personality Disorder?

-Still, we do know of a few factors that could lead to the condition.
+Still, we’re aware of a few factors that could lead to the condition.
 Furthermore, it’s believed that BPD is caused by multiple elements rather than a single factor.

 What is Borderline Personality Disorder?